fintoc-com/checkpoint/README.md

 <h1 align="center">Checkpoint</h1>

 > Tired of always failing in life?
-Well, I cannot help with that.
-But I can help you fail less in a node application.
+Well, we cannot help with that.
+But we can help you fail less in a node application.

 [![npm package][npm-img]][npm-url]
 [![Downloads][downloads-img]][downloads-url]